 cobalamin, cyanocobalamin, hydroxyocobalamin

-Cobalt is a hard gray metal.
+Cobalt is a hard gray metal element.
 It’s part of vitamin B-12.
 This vitamin is essential

 for making red blood cells.
 It also maintains the nervous system.

-Cobalt is only in the body as a component of vitamin B-12.
-It’s needed for erythropoiesis.
+Cobalt is only in the body as part of vitamin B-12.
+It’s needed for making red blood

 Cobalt has some of the same jobs as manganese and zinc.
 It can replace manganese in